-Yes you may be conditioned to think that the crumbs are enough for you, but the reality is that a healthy relationship with a man that is only with you and puts you at the centre of his life, feels far different to the flimsy ‘relationship’ that you’re in now.
+Yes, you may be conditioned to think that the crumbs are enough for you, but the reality is that a healthy relationship with a man that is only with you and puts you at the centre of his life, feels far different to the flimsy ‘relationship’ that you’re in now.
 That and whatever you’re prepared to settle for is what you’re going to get.
 You always deserve more than crumbs.

+You might view his wife (or girlfriend) as the person who’s robbing you of the opportunity to be with ‘your’ guy.
+In reality, she’s a human being with feelings, strengths and weaknesses just like you.
 Put yourself in her shoes and ask yourself how you would feel if you were her in the same situation.
-Whatever story he has told you about why he’s with both of you, the cold hard truth is that he has chosen not to leave because having the best of both worlds is what he chooses.
+Whatever story he’s told you about why he’s with both of you, the cold hard truth is that he’s chosen not to leave because having the best of both worlds is what he chooses (and wants).
 There’s also no such thing as an honest cheat.
 He chooses dishonesty.
-When you stop seeing her as this inconvenient, pesky obstacle, in truly empathising, you will be able to feel compassion and also have self-compassion.
+When you stop seeing her as this inconvenient, pesky obstacle, you will be able to feel compassion and also have self-compassion.
 Blaming her for his infidelity and blaming you for why he hasn’t left ignores the bigger picture of the real issues.